mekza/algoliasearch-client-readme-generator/include/templates/README.md

 -------------
 <% if cmd? %>To setup the command line client<% else %>To setup your project<% end %>, follow these steps:

-<% if java? %>If you're using Maven, add the following dependency and repository to your pom file:
+<% if java? %>If you're using Maven, add the following dependency to your pom file:
 <%= snippet("setup_maven") %>

 Initialize the client with your Application ID and API Key.
 You can find them on [your Algolia account](http://www.algolia.com/users/edit):